-The eagerly anticipated and much-lauded (in pre-release testing) Hoji Pro Tour is a solid backcountry skiing and ski mountaineering boot.
-It brings unique engineering and innovative features to the market, but is still surpassed in some ways by more traditionally constructed boots.
+The eagerly anticipated and much-lauded (in pre-release testing) Hoji Pro Tour is a solid backcountry skiing and ski mountaineering shoe.
+It brings unique engineering and innovative features to the market but is still surpassed in some ways by more traditionally constructed boots.
 Overlap boots are now lighter and more proven, while beefed-up randonnee racing boots tour way, way better.
 Some quirks of the Hoji boot keep us from granting it our highest award, but it skis well.
-Most interestingly, the Hoji boot skis downhill as well or better than most overlap constructed boots.
+Most interestingly, the Hoji boot skis downhill as well or better than many overlap constructed boots.
 Generally, we expect overlap boots to ski the best of the major design options.
-However, the "three-piece" construction of the Hoji boot is tuned for no-play, progressive downhill stiffness.
-We dig it and you will too.
+However, the "three-piece" construction of the Hoji is tuned for no-play, progressive downhill stiffness.
+We dig it, and you will too.

 "Uphill performance", in our scoring matrix, is purely a function of cuff range of motion and friction within that range.
 We score weight elsewhere.
 In terms of touring cuff range and friction, there are two distinct modes of the Hoji Pro Tour.
 If used "as designed", uphill travel is below average.
 If you use it as most use their boots, uphill performance is about average.
 Let us elaborate.
-Dynafit has designed and marketed the Hoji boot as having a one-step uphill-downhill transition.
+Dynafit has designed and marketed the Hoji Pro Tour as having a one-step uphill-downhill transition.
 With their "pants down always" branding and intention, the cuff lock, upper buckle, and power strap are activated and (partially) deactivated all with a mid-sized rear lever.
 When you adjust everything and use the boots this way, you get a tour mode that works but isn't as free-flowing as other options.
-The range and resistance in this "pants down always" mode is on par with something like the Best Buy La Sportiva Spectre 2.0 or the former Editors Choice Salomon Mtn Lab.

-If you further loosen the buckles (requiring a pants cuff lift), you get range of motion more in line (but not yet quite as good) with that of the Editors' Choice Tecnica Zero G Pro Tour.
-It is important to note Dynafit's "Speed Nose" design, employed on the Hoji Pro Tour and on the Editors Choice Dynafit TLT 7 Performance.
-By eliminating the traditional ski boot toe "ledge" (used in attaching some bindings and all automatic boot crampons) Dynafit can move the tech fittings further back, placing the pivot point in tour mode closer to one's foot.
-This has a noticeable, but very very minor advantage in touring.
-There are usability issues with this, noted below, that make it a net disadvantage to our review team.
+If you further loosen the buckles (requiring a pants cuff lift), you get range of motion more in line (but not yet quite as good) with that of the top-scoring boots.
+It is important to note Dynafit's "Speed Nose" design, employed on the Hoji Pro Tour.
+By eliminating the traditional ski boot toe "ledge" (used in attaching some bindings and all automatic boot crampons), Dynafit can move the tech fittings further back, placing the pivot point in tour mode closer to one's foot.
+This has a noticeable but debatable and very, very minor advantage in touring.
+There are usability issues with this, noted below, that makes it a net disadvantage to our review team.

-The Hoji Pro Tour, in size 26.5, weighs 6 lbs 2 oz.
+A pair of the Hoji Pro Tour, in size 26.5, weighs six pounds two ounces (that converts to 1389 grams for one boot).
 For as good as this boot skis, this is remarkable.
-When you consider that, just three years ago, we were excited for the 6 lb 5 oz La Sportiva Spectre, the Hoji mass is remarkable.
-At a lower weight, the Hoji skis way, way better than the Best Buy Spectre.
-Materials are carefully chosen and stripped down on the Hoji boot.
+When you consider that, just three years ago, we were excited for the six-pound five-ounce La Sportiva Spectre, the Hoji mass is remarkable.
+At a lower weight, the Hoji skis way, way better than that now out-of-date option.
+Materials are carefully chosen and stripped down on the Hoji.

 Our team really liked the downhill performance of the Hoji.
 The biggest difference between the Hoji and other boots is the way the cuff locks to the lower boot shell.
-The tensioned mechanism creates a more positive connection that is very obvious in head-to-head "carpet testing".
-All other reviews focus on this difference.
-It is indeed noticeable and better.
+The tensioned mechanism creates a more positive connection that is obvious in head-to-head "carpet testing".
+All other reviews focus on this difference, and it is indeed noticeable and better.
 However, we found that the positivity difference is virtually lost in all but the most discerning ski testers in very optimal conditions.
 The major perk of the Hoji boot's downhill performance is its smooth, stiff, and progressive forward flex.
-The graduated forward flexion is something we would expect from a resort overlap boot, not from a six pound touring boot.
+The graduated forward flexion is something we would expect from a resort overlap boot, not from a six-pound touring boot.
 These things ski very, very well.
-The only boots that ski better, downhill, are the Top Pick Lange XT Freetour 130.

 Comfort and Fit